Summary

 We adhere to guidelines for effective complaint management that align with industry best practices.

-• systemise – proactively manage the handling of complaints
+• Systemise – proactively manage the handling of complaints

-• collaborate – engage involved parties to resolve the complaint
+• Collaborate – engage involved parties to resolve the complaint

-• accountability – continuously learn and improve.
+• Accountability – continuously learn and improve.

 People focus